 Less Lethal Ammunition Market Report Scope & Overview:

-The Less Lethal Ammunition Market Size was valued at USD 1.0 billion in 2022 and is expected to reach USD 1.46 billion by 2030 with a growing CAGR of 4.9% over the forecast period 2023-2030.
+The Less Lethal Ammunition Market was valued at USD 998.7 million in 2023 and is projected to grow to USD 1620.6 million by 2032, achieving a CAGR of 5.1% during the forecast period from 2024 to 2032.

 The growth in instances of unrest around the world as a result of various contentious laws and legislations enacted by governments worldwide has increased the need for weapons with a low risk of casualties.
 Human rights legislators and governments have approved regulations requiring the use of weapons that pose less risk of killing a suspect across numerous security and defence departments.
 Non-lethal weapons such as pepper spray, batons, and stun guns are a compact, economical, portable, and legal self-defense solution in a hazardous situation.
 Non-lethal weapons are very important in providing personal security for security workers.
 Furthermore, non-lethal weapons serve as the initial line of defence against an attack.